amorriscode/anthonymorris.dev/data/words/capture-the-flag.md

 Before talking more about CTFs, I want to provide some background.
 I grew up in a [hamlet in rural Alberta](https://en.wikipedia.org/wiki/Carvel,_Alberta).
 Everyone I knew wore cowboy boots and rode dirt bikes.
 Imagine my parent's reaction when they brought home our first computer and I decided I never wanted to see the light of day again.
 They unknowingly opened my eyes to a world I didn't know existed.
 Even though we could only get dial up internet, it wasn't long before some of my closest relationships existed inside of that box.

 In-between countless hours on AIM and deviantART, I discovered [thebroken](https://www.youtube.com/watch?v=tNjoo9TuCHY) while watching The Screen Savers on TechTV.
-It was an online show covering things like [wardriving](https://en.wikipedia.org/wiki/Wardriving) and social engineering made by Kevin Rose before he got big with startups.
+It was an online show covering topics like [wardriving](https://en.wikipedia.org/wiki/Wardriving) and social engineering made by Kevin Rose before he got big with startups.
 My mind was blown.
 I started to fantasize about my future as a hacker.

-I was 13 at the time.
+I was 13.
 I didn't have a job.
 I couldn't drive.
-I definitely never hacked anything.
+I never ended up hacking anything.
 Like pretty much any other aspiration in my life from that time, I dabbled and then told myself I wasn't capable of doing it.
 Nothing survived the dream stage.

 So what does that have to do with participating in a CTF?
 Well, Friday morning my partner's brother Zach, who is currently studying computer science, asked if I'd want to participate in the CTF.
 My curiosity was piqued but knowing I didn't have the required skills I just told him I'd pass.